Zuppa Toscana

 Ingredients

-- 1/2 tsp thyme (If you use mild Italian sausage, you won't need this.)
+• ¼ tsp dried thyme, (If you use mild Italian sausage, you won't need this.)

 Instructions

-- In a stock-pot, over medium-high heat, brown sausage, breaking it into small pieces as it cooks.
-Drain fat & set aside.
+• In a stock-pot, over medium-high heat, brown sausage, breaking it into small pieces as it cooks.
+Drain fat and set aside.

-- In the same stock-pot add onion & minced garlic.
-Cook for 3-5 minutes or until translucent.
-(It should cook just fine in the little bit of grease left in the pot from the sausage, but if you need to, add a drop of olive oil.)
+• In the same stock-pot add onion.
+Cook for 3-5 minutes or until translucent, adding the garlic the last 30-60 seconds of cooking.
+(It should cook just fine in the little bit of grease left in the pot from the sausage, but if you need to, add a splash of olive oil.)

-- Add potatoes, chicken broth, skim milk, water, red pepper flakes, & thyme.
+• Return sausage back to pot and add potatoes, chicken broth, skim milk, water, red pepper flakes, and thyme.
 Simmer over medium heat until potatoes are tender, about 10-15 minutes.

-- Return sausage back to pot, & add heavy cream & kale to the soup.
+• Nuke heavy cream in microwave for 30 seconds, then add to soup with the kale.
 Heat through about 2-3 minutes.
-Remove from heat & season with salt & pepper.
+Remove from heat and season with salt and pepper, to taste.
 Serve topped with freshly grated parmesan cheese.